harshau9/TGI-Assignment/README.md

 # Frontend Assignment

 ## Overview
-This repository contains the source code for a company assignment project for Turnover.biz, an e-commerce platform.
+This repository contains the source code for a company assignment project for Turnover.biz.
 The project consists of three main pages: signup, login, and products page.

 - **Signup Page**: Users can create a new account by providing their name, email, and password.
 The signup form is designed with modern UI components for ease of use and accessibility.